PPRC.

 The surplus is nominal.

-At national level, the monthly surplus is just BDT 70.
-Shock absorption is no longer structural.
+At national level, the monthly surplus is BDT 70.

 Debt replaces savings.